 In response to the staggering unemployment rates that exist in inner cities throughout the nation, the Continentals provide support for students in exploring and preparing for careers.
 Career exploration activities are provided for elementary and lower middle school students.

 On the upper level for middle school and high school students, career preparation and training activities are provided.
-These activities include developing resumes, preparing for interviews, interviewing techniques, researching and defining job opportunities and trends, internships and career planning.
+These activities include developing resumes; preparing for and using techniques for interviewing; and researching and defining job opportunities and trends, internships and career planning.
 Students also enjoy site visits to various industries and job shadowing experiences.

-Understanding the impact that the lack of adequate oral health can negatively impact a child’s life, Continental Societies, Inc. partnered with Colgate’s Bright Smiles Bright Futures dental van program to increase oral health awareness.
-Bright Smiles, Bright Futures is a leader in oral care and children’s oral care improvement around the world.
+Understanding that the lack of adequate oral health can negatively impact a child’s life, Continental Societies, Inc.® partnered with Colgate’s Bright Smiles Bright Futures dental van program to increase oral health awareness.
+Colgate is a leader in oral care and children’s oral care improvement around the world.